 On the water, you can learn about the history and wildlife of Deception Pass from the seat of a high-speed, catamaran-style jet boat with Deception Pass Tours.
 From June through September, they also offer whale-watching tours that glimpse humpbacks, minke, and gray whales as well as orcas.

-In the early fall, anglers can hop aboard fishing charters during peak coho season with Highliner Charters, while paddlers can explore the tranquil waters with Anacortes Kayak Tours.
+Anglers can hop aboard fishing charters during peak coho season with Highliner Charters, while paddlers can explore the tranquil waters with Anacortes Kayak Tours.
 These are just some of the tour options you can find at Deception Pass State Park.

 Camping at Deception Pass State Park

-Lodging near Deception Pass
+Where to Stay near Deception Pass State Park

-On the banks of the Swinomish Channel in La Conner, this lodge has a sunset-perfect outdoor patio on the water.
+- La Conner Channel Lodge: On the banks of the Swinomish Channel in La Conner, this lodge has a sunset-perfect outdoor patio on the water.
 The suites embrace a Northwest aesthetic and have channel-view balconies.
 Room service is provided by Oyster and Thistle, which serves Northwest cuisine.

-This historic boutique hotel looks out over Guemes Channel in the heart of downtown Anacortes.
+- Majestic Inn & Spa: This historic boutique hotel looks out over Guemes Channel in the heart of downtown Anacortes.
 The seasonal Rooftop Lounge serves farm-to-table cuisine, while the Apothecary Spa offers indulgent relaxation with a eucalyptus steam room and services like hot-stone massages.

-The Coachman Inn in Oak Harbor is a Whidbey Island institution.
+- Coachman Inn: The Coachman Inn in Oak Harbor is a Whidbey Island institution.
 The local couple who opened it in 1977 still runs it today.
 Under 15 minutes from Deception Pass, this hotel has a seasonal pool, sundeck, and covered hot tub.

 Deception Pass Parking